walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 * TOC
 {:toc}

+# Introduction

-This tutorial explains Linux kernel “jump labels” — also called “static keys” — from first principles, using the actual source in this tree (upstream v7.2) as the reference. **x86_64** is the architecture covered throughout.
+This tutorial explains Linux kernel “jump labels” — also called “static keys” — from first principles.
+The code is based on the kernel 7.2 tree.
+**x86_64** is the architecture covered throughout.

 It is meant to be readable even if you have never touched kernel text patching before.
 The early sections lay down the CPU and